 Note: it seems that the key points that define the AI based systems of relevance for WP.29 are:

-(a) The probabilistic nature of the technology; and

-(b) The potential training features belonging to the technology.
+(a) That quality and quantity of data have an influence for training and testing.

+(b) The black box approach of AI.

+(c) That output variables can be derived from predictions.

+(d) That allows to solve problems that were previously not solvable by classical IT methods and allows to improve the system’s performance.

 B. Specific input in the Type Approval context

 9. The expert from Norway mentioned the readiness of the existing regulatory framework, which includes UN Regulation No. 156 (Software Updates and Software Update Management Systems), providing a useful basis to address the thematic of the software evolution supported by AI and also framing the use of “self-training features”.

-C. Safety considerations on the use of self-learning features
+C. Safety considerations on the use of online learning

 10. The expert from the International Telecommunication Union advised that the use of AI agents should be limited to the development phase.
 He described the suitable use as follow: